ivan-kleshnin/paqmind-chakra-contentlayer/content/blog/paqmind-is-back.md

 ---
 title: Web Development changes since 2020
 createdAt: 2022-07-06
-editedAt: 2022-07-13
+editedAt: 2022-07-22
-tags: [Paqmind, Contentlayer, Mantine]
+tags: [Paqmind, Contentlayer, Mantine, Chakra-UI]
 intro: |
   In web development, each year might feel like a decade.
 New tools, frameworks, services keep popping out at a freightening rate.
 We haven't blogged much since 2020, and now as we revive